Meeran16/Meeran16/README.md

 ## About

 M.Sc.
-Web & Data Science student at the University of Koblenz with professional and academic experience in data analytics, SQL reporting, business intelligence, structured data processing, data transformation, and data-quality workflows.
+Web & Data Science at the University of Koblenz with professional experience in data-focused roles at the Institute for Applied Materials (IAM) at KIT and Tata Consultancy Services (TCS).

-My current focus is on **Data Analytics and Business Intelligence**, using SQL, Power BI, Power Query, DAX, Excel, and relational data to transform raw information into structured analysis, KPIs, reports, and decision-support insights.
+My work focuses on data analysis, SQL, data preparation, reporting, visualization, and data-quality workflows across research, enterprise, and public datasets.

-Python and machine learning remain supporting technical skills developed through academic, research, and analytical projects.
+Python, machine learning, computer vision, and document AI remain supporting technical areas developed through academic research and analytical projects.

 ---